nicholasdakis/level_up/README.md

 ## Wiki

-For a deeper dive into the architecture, caching system, backend design, challenges faced during development, etc. refer to the [Level Up!
+For a deeper dive into the architecture, caching system, backend design, and challenges faced during development, refer to the [Level Up!
 Wiki](https://github.com/nicholasdakis/level_up/wiki).

 ## Changelog